You can use the Autofixer script collection to fix some common issues from a web browser that you cannot otherwise access from the command line.

 This document describes how to disable a service.

 This document describes several methods to restart the services (often daemons) on your server.

-This interface allows you to manage the AutoSSL feature, which automatically installs domain-validated SSL certificates for the Apache®, Dovecot®, Exim, Web Disk, and cPanel Server services for users' domains.
+This interface allows you to manage the AutoSSL feature, which automatically installs domain-validated SSL certificates for the Apache®, Dovecot, Exim, Web Disk, and cPanel Server services for users' domains.

-This interface lets you restart services within the WHM interface.
+Use these interfaces to restart services within the WHM interface.

 This interface displays information about your account and the server that hosts your account.

 Service subdomains provide access to cPanel & WHM interfaces and services.